Optimal Risk-Sharing Rules in Network-based Decentralized Insurance: Main results

 \begin{remark} As a consequence of Corollary \ref{cstarcovarianceeq}, we note that a sufficient condition for the nonnegativity of $\hat{c}$ is that for all $\{i,j\}\in E,$ $\Cov(X_i,X_j)\leq \min\{\sigma_i^2,\sigma_j^2\}.$ \end{remark}

 The above corollary and remark demonstrate how the nonnegativity of off-diagonal entries is dependent on covariance relative to expected losses.
+More specifically, the quantity ${\tr \left( \vec{L} \vec{M}^{-1} \vec{\Sigma} \vec{M}^{-1} \vec{L} \right)}$, shown to be positive in \eqref{eq:justifytracepos}, that appears in the denominator of $\hat{c}$, can be interpreted as the square of the {\it{Network Coefficient of Variation}} (NCV) as it generalizes the corresponding standard notion for scalar random variables.
+One can interpret the conditions for nonnegativity in Lemma \ref{FriendsEqualPos} as stating that for each agent, their own {\it{network adjusted coefficient of variation}} defined as $d_i \tr\left(\vec\Sigma\vec L \vec M^{-1}\right) \mu_i^{-1}$ needs to be nonnegative and at most the square of the NCV.

 In particular, we note the following result for a simple 2-agent network as it will serve as the basis for some examples in \S \ref{sec:examples}.
-Here, a 2-agent network has graph $G = (V,E),$ with vertices $V = \{1,2\}$ and edges $E = \{ (1,2) \}.$
+Here, a 2-agent network has graph $G = (V,E),$ with vertices $V = \{1,2\}$ and edges $E = \{ \{1,2\} \}.$